danieleteti/delphimvcframework/README.md

 Daniele is working on the [DelphiMVCFramework Handbook](https://leanpub.com/delphimvcframework)!
 Stay tuned!

+## How to correctly get the source
+It is not needed to download the git repository.
+Just download the [latest version as zip file](https://github.com/danieleteti/delphimvcframework/releases/latest) and you are ok.
+If you want to partecipate to the testing phase (which usually contains brand new features) you can get the [latest Release Candidate version](https://github.com/danieleteti/delphimvcframework/releases).
+Take in mind that, even if RCs are usually very stable, they are still not ready for production utilization.

 ## What users says about DMVCFramework

 >"DMVCFramework is a great framework.
 It's very intuitive, fast, easy to use, actually there is nothing more to ask for." -- Samir